This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 1. In a metaphorical sense

-A “credit from God” means that life, health, talents, and time are loaned to us — not given forever.
-We are not owners but caretakers (biblical motif: the parable of the talents).
-One day we will have to “settle the account” — not in fear, but in the sense of value, meaning, and how we used what was given.
+In a metaphorical understanding, a “credit from God” means that life, health, talents, and time are loaned to us — not given forever.
+We are not owners but stewards (biblical motif: the parable of the talents).
+One day we will have to “settle the account” — not in a fearful way, but in the sense of value, meaning, and how what was given to us has been used.

-In this version, God is not a “bank”, but the source of everything we temporarily possess.
+In this version, God is not a “bank,” but the source of everything we have “for a moment.”

 Christianity

-In the Bible the concept of debt appears in the Lord’s Prayer: “forgive us our debts” — meaning sins, faults, neglect.
-Jesus comes to “pay the debt” that humanity could not repay on its own — a metaphor for salvation.
+In the Bible, the concept of debt appears in the Lord’s Prayer: “forgive us our debts” — meaning sins, faults, neglect.
+Jesus comes to “repay the debt” that Adam — the earlier incarnation of His Soul — was not able to repay himself.
+This is a metaphor for the salvation of an individual — in this case, only the Soul of Jesus and Adam.

-A person “incurs debt” by living contrary to love, but God is not a loan shark — He offers debt forgiveness.
+A human “incurs debt” by living contrary to love, yet God does not act as a usurer — rather, He offers “debt forgiveness.”

 Judaism